5outh/textlunky/notes.md

 ## Saturday, February 1

 Still we can use `evalRand someRandomFunc g` to get straight values back (unwrap the monad).
 When testing, can use the above method, but in practice we'll need to do it this way.

+I've removed `Dirt` and `CrushBlock` from the equation.
+I think they're sort of unnecessary with `Wall`s being what they are now.
+Perhaps I can make a `CrushWall` type in order to keep the same behavior later on.